|

 sold land.
 Samuel is on the Stokes Co., NC census for 1790 living next to

+his brother, Pleasant.
 The last time I find him is witnessing three deeds

 in Stokes Co. in 1796.